All About Construction Trades and Extraction Worker Supervisors

 Types of Construction Trades and Extraction Worker Supervisor

-Is There Job Demand for Construction Trades and Extraction Worker Supervisors?
+Job Outlook for Construction Trades and Extraction Worker Supervisors

-In the United States, there were 602,500 jobs for Construction Trades and Extraction Worker Supervisor in 2016.
+In 2016, there was an estimated number of 602,500 jobs in the United States for Construction Trades and Extraction Worker Supervisor.
 New jobs are being produced at a rate of 12.6% which is above the national average.
 The Bureau of Labor Statistics predicts 75,800 new jobs for Construction Trades and Extraction Worker Supervisor by 2026.
 The BLS estimates 68,500 yearly job openings in this field.

 The states with the most job growth for Construction Trades & Extraction Worker Supervisor are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Alaska, or Kentucky.
 These states have the worst job growth for this type of profession.